amura11/ha-secret-service/README.md

 [![GitHub Activity][commits-shield]][commits]
 [![License][license-shield]](LICENSE)

 A small configurable service that can validate values against secrets without having to expose the secrets to other configurations.
-Home Assistant made the choice to not allow secrets inside of templates which makes checking a value against a secret in an automation or script difficult.
+Home Assistant does not allow secrets inside templates, which makes it difficult to validate a value against a secret in automations or scripts.
 While there are workarounds they are either insecure, rudimentary, inflexible, or some combination of these.
 With the Secret Service values can be validated against secrets stored in the `secrets.yaml` file or even hard coded into the service configuration.

 Secrets are hashed using `bcrypt` with a random salt generated at setup time to ensure as much security as possible and limit where secrets are exposed.
-Secrets and hashes are not exposed via the service call or stored in the state, again the maintain as much security as possible.
+Secrets and hashes are not exposed via service calls or stored in state, helping maintain security.

 ## ✨Features✨
  Name | Description